Playa Cativo Lodge

 - Spot howler monkeys, sloths and brilliantly coloured birds in the jungles of the Golfo Dulce

-- Visit a coffee plantation in Costa Rica’s lush Central Valley
+- Visit a secluded hideaway in Costa Rica’s lush Central Valley

 - Stay in effortly chic lodges that make for a memorable trip